input-output-hk/essential-cardano-content/content/article/why-spos-and-dreps-need-to-vote-on-the-constitutional-committee-restoration.md

 ## A gap in Cardano’s governance

-Cardano’s governance is tripartite: DReps, SPOs, and the Constitutional Committee (CC).
+Cardano’s governance is tripartite: delegate representatives (DReps), stake pool operators (SPOs), and the Constitutional Committee (CC).
 The CC plays a crucial role.
 It judges the constitutionality of on-chain decisions and ratifies actions that keep the network evolving.

 When the Cardano Atlantic Council unexpectedly retired mid-term in epoch 597, it left the CC below its minimum operational size.
 That means it cannot ratify key decisions.
 To fix this, an Update Committee action is now live on-chain to restore the CC to full capacity.